Who Was Henry IV?

 Henry of Navarre acted boldly, defeating the army of Henry III in the crucial Battle of Coutras on Oct 20, 1587.
 Eventually, Spanish interference with French succession prompted Henry III to join forces with Henry of Navarre to take control of Paris and the French countryside.
 Henry III was stabbed on August 1, 1589, and died the next day after declaring Henry of Navarre his successor.

 King Henry IV

-Henry of Navarre became King Henry IV, but it would take a nine-year siege of Paris to secure his crown from the influence of the Holy League and Spanish interference.
+Henry became King Henry IV, but it would take a nine-year siege of Paris to secure his crown from the influence of the Holy League and Spanish interference.
 He converted to Catholicism, and after winning several key battles, Paris finally capitulated on March 22, 1594.
-Pope Clement reversed Henry's excommunication, and Henry brokered the Peace of Vervins between France and Spain on May 2, 1598.
+Pope Clement reversed Henry's excommunication and Henry brokered the Peace of Vervins between France and Spain on May 2, 1598.
 Around that time, Henry also issued the Edict of Nantes, which confirmed Roman Catholicism as the state religion but granted religious freedom to Protestants.

 Having united the kingdom and attained peace at home and abroad, Henry IV proceeded to bring prosperity back to France.
 He lowered taxes on French citizens, made peace with the Ottoman Empire and opened up trade routes to East Asia.
 He also became notorious for his sexual exploits, taking on many lovers and earning the nickname "Le Vert Gallant" (The Gay Old Spark).